abtion/guidelines/career/engineering_manager_career_ladder.md

       ensures that these opportunities are pursued.
 - [ ] Adjusts processes and practices regularly to maximize the efficiency and performance of their team and/or direct reports.
-- [ ] Consistently seeks to improve processes at the company such as interview practices, onboarding, defining roles, etc.
 - [ ] Identifies pain points for their direct reports and proactively ensures that these pain points are solved.